 S&P Global announced today the launch of its inaugural artificial intelligence-enhanced benchmark, the S&P 500 3AI Sector Rotator Index, marking a significant pivot toward integrating predictive machine learning into traditional index construction.
 Developed in collaboration with 3AI, a UK-based specialist in AI-powered investment intelligence, the new index utilizes proprietary machine learning models to dynamically forecast and allocate capital to top-performing S&P 500 sectors.
 This initiative is the first time S&P Dow Jones Indices (S&P DJI) has employed predictive AI as a direct tool for constituent selection within an index, moving beyond traditional rules-based or factor-based methodologies.

-The core function of the index is sector rotation—a strategy that involves shifting investments among different sectors of the economy to outperform the broader market throughout various phases of the business cycle.
+The core function of the index is sector rotation, a strategy that involves shifting investments among different sectors of the economy to outperform the broader market throughout various phases of the business cycle.
 Unlike conventional rotation strategies, the S&P 500 3AI Sector Rotator Index leverages 3AI’s advanced algorithms, which analyze vast datasets, including company fundamentals, economic indicators, and market sentiment, to generate predictive scores for each S&P 500 sector.

 At each monthly rebalancing, the index identifies the three highest-ranked sectors based on these forward-looking AI scores and assigns them an equal weight.
 This systematic, adaptive approach aims to provide market participants with a dynamic tool to capture potential excess returns by proactively overweighting sectors poised for growth.
 Cameron Drinkwater, Chief Product and Operations Officer at S&P DJI, emphasized that while the model is driven by machine learning, the index retains a crucial element of transparency and robust governance, blending the best of systematic active strategies with high-quality index design.
-The partnership with 3AI, whose forecasting system is known for its explainable machine learning framework, positions this benchmark as a cutting-edge, yet accountable, investment solution.
+The partnership with 3AI, whose forecasting system is known for its explainable machine learning framework, positions this benchmark as a advanced, yet accountable, investment solution.
 This launch signals the beginning of a broader push by S&P Global to explore and integrate AI-related technology across its index offerings, reflecting the growing demand for more intelligent and adaptive financial products in a rapidly evolving market landscape.